Maltob03/Appunti-Algebra/L'anello dei polinomi.md

 ($A_{[x]}, \bullet$)

-ha come elemnto neutro :
+ha come elemento neutro :

 $a_{0}=1 e a_{n}=1$